objornstad/epimdr/README.md

 rcode.zip

-file containing all the rcode chunks in the book numbered by chapter-section-chunk.
+A file containing all the rcode chunks in the book numbered by chapter-section-chunk.

+allapps3.R

+A file containing source code for all shiny-apps in book (as well as some others)

 mov/